Fudgy Picnic Chocolate Cake

 • Unsweetened cocoa powder

-• Leavening: a combination of baking powder and baking soda gives a perfect rise to this Anytime snack cake.
+• Leavening: a combination of baking powder and baking soda provides the perfect rise for this snack cake.

-• Vegetable oil: use your preference of neutral oil in the recipe
+• Vegetable oil: Use your preferred neutral oil in the recipe

-• Vanilla extract for enhanced flavor (I cheat sometimes and double the measurement)
+• Vanilla extract for enhanced flavor (I sometimes double the measurement)

 • Chocolate chips for ultimate chocolate flavor.
-I’ve been using dark chocolate chips, which give the cake a nice flavor balance and color.
+I've been using dark chocolate chips, which give the cake a nice balance of flavor and color.

 Top view of Chocolate Cake in a square baking pan, cut into 16 squares and ready to serve